Here is a mental health consumer's personal history. The patient gets treatment or support for a mental disorder.

 After I had my breakdown, I found attending groups like art classes and badminton assisted me and brought great enjoyment and helped with the challenges of living with mental health problems.
 These groups had been block funded, but with the advent of the NDIS, this block funding had been withdrawn and put into the pool of NDIS funding.
 To keep accessing these supports that had made a difference in my life, I had to try and access individual funding through the NDIS.

-So, I went through my first review, I got more evidence, including the supplementary evidence form.
-This was submitted to an NDIA official, again it was rejected—I wasn’t disabled enough.
+So I went through my first review.
+I got more evidence, including an additional evidence form.
+This was submitted to an NDIA official.
+But again it was rejected; I wasn't disabled enough.

-Next, with the assistance of a lawyer and my advocate, I went to the next stage of review.
-My lawyer requested an extension of time to get further evidence that was required—an extensive report from my psychiatrist about my mental illness.
+Next, with the help of a lawyer and my advocate, I went to the next stage of review.
+My lawyer asked for more time to get further evidence that was required.
+This was an extensive report from my psychiatrist about my mental illness.

 When I shared my experience with other people I know with mental health problems, they told me to sue them, but fighting them is easier said than done.
 It has been like being in a Kafkaesque nightmare, of a Byzantine bureaucracy!
-I can relate to the story of Kafka’s The Castle, which is often understood to be about alienation, unresponsive bureaucracy, the frustration of trying to conduct business with non-transparent, seemingly arbitrary controlling systems, and the futile pursuit of an unobtainable goal.
+I can relate to Kafka's The Castle.
+It's about alienation, bureaucracy, frustration, and futility.
 Kafka's The Trial expresses my feelings of appealing to NDIS.
 The Trial is one of his best-known works.
-It tells the story of a man arrested and prosecuted by a remote, inaccessible authority, with the nature of his crime revealed neither to him nor to the reader.
-The NDIS' processes, including that of proving your disability, are completely disempowering.
+It's about a man arrested and prosecuted by an authority.
+The nature of his crime isn't revealed.
+The NDIS' process of proving your disability, was disempowering.

 Administrative Appeals Tribunal